An introduction from the

 They have lost their ability to trust.
 Adults have let them down; they feel abandoned by the very people who should have cared for them.
 To protect themselves from further harm our children will not invest any more of their emotional energy into developing relationships that experience has taught them are destined to fail.

 Previous mistakes have resulted in punishment which over time has had a detrimental impact on pupil resilience and self-esteem.
-It is therefore understandable that our children are risk-averse; it is safer to avoid a challenge rather to risk making a mistake.
+It is therefore understandable that our children are risk-averse; it is safer to avoid a challenge rather than risk making a mistake.

 Our expectations are high.
 We encourage our children to embrace risk and mistakes, helping them to understand that such mistakes are an opportunity to learn.
 Rather than punish, our logical and natural consequence to unwanted behaviour is to hold a restorative conversation during which solutions are sought and an alternative course of action for the future will be identified.